 And that is ok.
 Why?

 - The show will go on.
-My colleagues are well-equipped to launch this project successfully and our new Project Manager will pick up where I left off.
+My colleagues are well-equipped to launch this project successfully and our new Project Lead will pick up where I left off

 - It’s just business.